Taxation in Germany: Motor vehicle tax

-A one-time lump-sum energy price allowance of EUR 300 for all working taxpayers in 2022, taxable but not reduced by social security contributions.
+The motor vehicle tax (Kraftfahrzeugsteuer) is a federal tax on vehicles registered for use on public roads.
+It is generally paid by the registered vehicle holder and is administered by German Customs.

-Financial crisis 2009
+For passenger cars, the tax depends on the date of first registration.
+Cars first registered since July 2009 are generally taxed according to engine displacement and carbon-dioxide emissions.
+For cars first registered since 2021, the CO2 component rises progressively with emissions.

-Existing depreciations e.g. for certain private housekeeping expenses and for small and medium-sized enterprises have been enhanced.
-A declining depreciation for movable assets has been reintroduced for two years (2009–2010).
-Businesses are allowed to carry back losses and to claim refund of paid corporation/income tax.
-As a result, they get liquidity improvement.
-From 2010-01-01 on the VAT tax rate concerning hotel accommodation is reduced from 19% to 7%.
+Pure electric vehicles (BEVs) first registered by 31 December 2030 are exempt from the tax for up to ten years, but no later than 31 December 2035.
+After the exemption expires, their motor vehicle tax is reduced by 50%.

 Tax evasion

 In Germany, tax evasion is punishable as a criminal offense under Section 370 AO and can be punished with a prison sentence of up to five years or a fine.
 In particularly serious cases - such as evaded taxes in excess of €50,000 - the penalty is six months to ten years' imprisonment in accordance with Section 370 (3) AO.
 The tax authorities often use so-called penalty tables to determine the penalty for tax evasion, in which a penalty is assigned to a certain amount of evasion, for example a fine or prison sentence.
 The Federal Court of Justice has made it clear that a six-figure evasion amount is generally subject to a custodial sentence, even if this is suspended.